Cockles

 COCKLE STOCK SURVEY METHODOLOGY

-When the survey of the beds is complete the length and width of all cockles measured using callipers.
+When the survey of the beds is complete the length and width of all cockles are measured using callipers.
 After measuring, the cockles are then sorted into age classes by determining how many annual growth rings are present on the shell (one per winter) e.g. 0 rings = current year, 1 ring = 1st winter /1 year, 2 rings = second winter/ 2 years and so on.
 Each year group from that station is then weighed separately (to the nearest 1g) and recorded.
 This is repeated for all station samples and once finished all the cockles are returned to the estuary.
-Based on the data collected it is possible to determine how many cockles are present per 1m2per station across the survey area, as well as providing length frequency, recruitment, and mortality data for the surveyed population.
+Based on the data collected it is possible to determine how many cockles are present per 1m2 per station across the survey area, as well as providing length frequency, recruitment, and mortality data for the surveyed population.
 Whilst it would be preferable to take multiple samples per station, the limits of intertidal surveying mean that D&S IFCA Officers only have a brief four-hour window to work with over the spring low water tide.
 Data collection, therefore, needs to be both efficient and effective, the described method is employed widely amongst other IFCAs and is regarded as the appropriate methodology.

 EXE ESTUARY

-D&S IFCA began carrying out annual cockle stock assessments in 2010 on the Cockle Sands near Exmouth, in the Exe Estuary, to determine if a sustainable cockle fishery was viable.
-Two MSc students, from the University of Plymouth and University of the West of England, looked at the effects of harvesting cockles using an elevator harvester on macrofauna, cockle populations and sediment parameters within the Exe Estuary.
-This form of harvesting was found to be low impact and as a result of undertaking this research and the subsequently completed Habitat Regulation Assessment, Natural England advised that the fishery could continue.
-However, there was a mass mortality event of cockles in 2011, which was caused by elevated levels of two parasites that affect the cockle’s abductor muscle and preventing closure of the shell, leading to death.
 A further mortality event is thought to have occurred in 2014 after the winter storms (which occurred between mid-December 2013 through to mid-February 2014), resulting in depleted oxygen levels causing estuary-wide morality of all shellfish in the intertidal.
 These storms caused a significant loss of mussels from Bull Hill (near Cockle Sands).
-Despite these storms, and the corresponding loss of other bivalves (e.g. mussels) from the area, cockle densities do not seem to have been affected as dramatically.
-The density of adult cockles only shows a small decline, and although it is not possible to statistically test the variation in density of juvenile cockles, there appears to be some years with strong recruitment.
-The mortality of adult cockles and presence of parasites led to the fishery being abandoned and the newly classified production zones on the beds were declassified.
+Despite these storms, and the corresponding loss of other bivalves (e.g. mussels) from the area, cockle densities do not seem to have been affected as dramatically as adult cockle density on the estuary seems to have been relatively stable between 2014-2024.
+Although it is not possible to statistically test the variation in density of juvenile cockles, there appears to be some years with strong recruitment, particularly 2014, 2016 and 2018.
 Despite a lack of a commercial fishery, a low level of hand gathering has and still occurs on the Cockle Sands bed.
 D&S IFCA continued to conduct cockle surveys annually up until 2018, monitoring the beds for recovery and using the data to inform future management within the Exe Estuary SPA particularly in relation to hand gathering.
-Cockle surveys are now being conducted every two years, and the most recent (2020) cockle survey report is available here.
+Cockle surveys are now being conducted every two years.

 TEIGN ESTUARY

 Cockles are present within the Teign Estuary and have known to be collected at low levels, both historically and up to the present day.
 There are currently no marine conservation designations in the Estuary, although overwintering birds such as oystercatchers are known to frequent the estuary and feed on the mussels and cockles found on the intertidal beds.
 The cockle populations within the Teign Estuary are important and concerns about their removal and the potential for over-exploitation by recreational fishers, particularly from The Salty intertidal bank downstream of the Shaldon Bridge, have been documented as far back as 2008.
-These concerns remain relevant and have been raised during D&S IFCA’s Call for Information, in 2019, on Hand Working to help inform the potential development of a Hand Working Permit Byelaw.

 AVON ESTUARY